Jjespper/PC_Scraper/README.md

 This scraper take more than 9000 articles daily. ![](https://user-images.githubusercontent.com/51057882/94199543-45b33a00-feb9-11ea-8523-d36862ec3f23.png)

-The idea of this project is to automate the scratch and to be able to do analysis with the temporary fluctuations of the price.
+The idea of this project is to automate the scrap, create a large database for easy access to use in different analyzes, machine learning models, dashborads or whatever you want.

 ## Files & Folders
 This repository have several files and folders, to make it easier lets explain briefly:

-[WIP]
+**Env**[Folder]
+⋅⋅⋅`environment.yml`: YAML-formatted environment manifest of the application to configure the environment

+`main.py`: Executable script to collect the data from the scrapping in a MySQL database.